VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The kidneys filter over 400 gallons of blood each day**
+- ⚡ Daily fun fact: **The country of Fiji is made up of 332 islands**

 <h3 align="left">Connect with me:</h3>
 <p align="left">